the-generic-programmer/data_collector/README.md

 - **Subscribes to key flight telemetry topics** (battery, GPS, IMU, pose, etc.)
 - **Logs selected fields** from each message to a buffer and periodically flushes to disk
 - **Supports plain CSV and gzip-compressed CSV output** for efficient storage
+- **Live TCP streaming**: Streams each log entry in real-time to any connected TCP client (JSON format, port 9000)
 - **Health monitoring** for message timeouts (warns if no data is received for a configurable period)
 - **Start/stop logging via ROS 2 services** for flexible control
 - **Thread-safe, non-blocking log writing** using a buffer and thread pool